Animal Assisted Interventions/Therapy

 History of Newfoundlands

-Why Animal Assisted Therapy?
+Why Animal-Assisted Therapy?

 Pearl, Casa Pacifica’s on-campus therapy dog